How Urbex Photography Helps Mental Health and Creativity

 • A non-judgmental creative space – Unlike posting to Instagram, where “likes” can become the measure of worth, urbex photography is first and foremost about seeing.
 There’s no right or wrong, no pressure—just the chance to experiment.

-• A quiet space to be yourself – In the early morning, the streets of Digbeth are empty and quiet.
+• A quiet space to be yourself – In the early morning, the streets of Digbeth are empty and silent.
 For a city, this paradoxical silence feels almost rural.
 It permits you to slow down, think, and enjoy creating.

 • Physical activity – Urbex gets you outside, walking, climbing stairs, and ducking into alleys.
 It’s a form of gentle exercise that also sparks curiosity.